affinitydb/doc/terminology.md

 ###Element ID (eid)
-In a [collection](#collection), every value is associated with a unique, immutable Element ID (a 32-bit unsigned value, *determined by ChaosDB*).
+In a [collection](#collection), every value is associated with a unique, immutable Element ID (a 32-bit unsigned value, *determined by Affinity*).
 This eid is independent from the position of the element in the collection.
-A few special logical eids are defined in the ChaosDB [interfaces](#interfaces), to let the client define an initial ordering for new collection elements:
+A few special logical eids are defined in the Affinity [interfaces](#interfaces), to let the client define an initial ordering for new collection elements:
 STORE_COLLECTION_ID, STORE_FIRST_ELEMENT, STORE_LAST_ELEMENT.
 As soon as
-the new elements are inserted in the database, ChaosDB gives them a new immutable eid.
+the new elements are inserted in the database, Affinity gives them a new immutable eid.

 ###Family